-What’s truly amazing about the VINGLI is that it’s a powerful pool-cleaning mechanism that hardly produces any sound.
+What’s truly amazing about the VINGLI is its powerful pool-cleaning mechanism that hardly produces any sound.
 Admittedly, the pool’s water will soundproof a lot of the noise coming from this cleaner, but even up close, there’s hardly any noise coming from the suction.

 Thankfully, it comes with ten 3.3-foot connectable hoses with a maximum reach of 33 feet, though it’s built for 32-foot pools with an extra foot of slack for mobility.

 As long as you can connect it to your pool’s skimmer and adjust the pool jets to shoot downward toward a corner to support random movement across the entire length of your pool.

 From looks alone, it appears that the Creepy Crawler isn’t the most durable pool cleaner out there, but thankfully, that’s not even close to the truth.
 Almost the entire unit is made of durable plastic that can withstand falls from reasonable heights.

 The rubber disc won’t warp in shape when bashing lightly against your pool.
 When using this tool in concrete pools, the disc can wear down quicker than vinyl or quarts.

 The VINGLI does a great job scaling pool walls to reach water lines to remove floating leaves near edges.
 It does a better job at climbing sloped walls compared to rectangular pools, though there’s the odd chance that it somehow scales walls from time to time.

 There have been reports of the VINGLI being unable to scale walls which, in most cases, requires a quick fix of adjusting the direction of your pool’s jets (remember: downward and toward a corner).